Gwyneth Paltrow Insists She Was Hit On Utah Ski Slope, Not The Other Way Round – The Hamden Journal

 While it looked touch and go for a while if Paltrow, who has also been in the Park City courtroom all week, would take the stand today, the actor was up soon after the afternoon recess.

-On a short break right now as lawyers argue over whether Paltrow is “accident prone,” the actor’s testimony is expected last for the rest of the day and into next week.
-Along with Sanderson himself and Falchuk, witness’ for the defense/counter plaintiff will be called in the days after Paltrow finishes her stint on the stand.
+On a short break right now as lawyers argue over whether Paltrow is “accident prone,” the actor’s testimony is expected last for the rest of the today.
+Along with Sanderson himself, Falchuk, Paltrow’s children Moses and Apple, and experts will be called as witness’ for the defense/counter plaintiff.
+The first of those seven witnesses will take the stand at 9 AM MT on March 27.
+Sanderson was expected to testify on March 30, though that has now been moved to Monday, at least in part.